return42/sphkerneldoc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

     This function is also allowed to inspect any other object's state and can add more state objects to the atomic commit if needed.
-Care must be taken though to ensure that state check&compute functions for these added states are all called, and derived state in other objects all updated.
+Care must be taken though to ensure that state check and compute functions for these added states are all called, and derived state in other objects all updated.
 Again the recommendation is to just call check helpers until a maximal configuration is reached.